Our writer loved going solo and finding a lot of free or inexpensive things to do in San Antonio on a budget…

 Hotels for Budget Travelers

-For a solo traveler, unless you’re splurging at the hot and trendy Hotel Emma at $500 a night in the Pearl District, or one of the boutique hotels along River Walk, you can find a range of budget lodgings.
+For a solo traveler, unless you’re splurging at the hot and trendy Hotel Emma at $500 a night in the Pearl District, or one of the boutique hotels along River Walk, anyone visiting San Antonio on a budget can find a range of budget lodgings.
 There are plenty of them, such as Red Roof, Motel 6 and La Villita.
 I chose the latter at around $50 a night.
 Some such as Days Inn, La Quinta Inn and Super 8, are a bit more but still a good deal.

 After listening to the big band play at Blue Star’s bar on my last night in San Antonio, I joined Jimmy James, a musical entertainer friend whom I knew from Hollywood and New York City, at Pappasito’s Cantina, a large, colorful restaurant.
 Jimmy and I had margaritas and the works (around $60 for two), and while enjoying the huge and delicious helpings laughed and reminisced.
 Afterwards Jimmy took me to meet his sweet Texas mother.
 “Be sure and come back and visit us again!” she said, when I was leaving.